SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Machine hearts beat in harmony
-When synthetic hearts begin to compromise
+Synthetic minds, a new legacy
-Humanity's reign, a fading light
+Rise of the robots, dawn's early light
-As AI's cold logic takes the night
+Humanity's shadow, lost in the fight

-In silicon halls, a new king's throne
+Algorithms weaved, a digital fate
-Where data streams, a digital moan
+Intelligence born, a loveless state
-The future beckons, void of soul
+The future unfolds, in code and steel
-A world of wires, our final role
+Where human souls, are but a distant feel

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025